abelarismendy/adventofcode/README.md

 If you have a better solution or find an issue with one of my solutions, feel free to open a pull request or issue.

-## License

-All solutions in this repository are licensed under the MIT License.
-See [LICENSE](LICENSE) for more information.